-All of us want our children to be happy, successful and have opportunities, but the recent college admissions scandal involving actors Felicity Huffman and Lori Loughlin shows what can happen when so-called snowplow parents take things too far.
+All of us want our children to be happy, successful and have opportunities, but the college admissions scandal involving actors Felicity Huffman and Lori Loughlin showed what can happen when so-called snowplow parents take things too far.

 Most of us don't have $500,000 to spend clearing an effortless path to college for our children, but plowing obstacles out of their childhoods can cost us even more.
 When we take all the hard bits out of the road to adulthood, our kids have no idea what to do once they arrive.

 If we do everything for our kids, we rob them of the resiliency that children develop when they overcome obstacles, and of the important life skills they develop when they pick themselves up after a fall and pick up more responsibilities.
 And we also rob ourselves of a future in which we're not parenting an adult.

 A poll by The New York Times and Morning Consult found that three-quarters of parents with children between 18 and 28 are doing things like reminding kids of deadlines at college and making appointments for their haircuts and doctors visits.
 A shocking 11% said they would contact their child's employer if they had a problem at work.

 Most of us do not want to be booking haircuts for a 20-year-old or calling our child's boss when they're old enough to vote and legally drink.
 Instead of vilifying snowplow parents (most of whom likely had the best intentions) let's learn some lessons from them so that we can raise a generation that grows up ready for #adulting.

 Here are five lessons we can learn from snowplow parents: